 6) Bring your own bags if you can.

 Apple Picking Near Champaign-Urbana (organized by distance)

-There’s lots of fun to be had here, but at its core (see what we did there), apples are the main attraction at Curtis Orchard.
-Goats, kittens, a cafe and so much more (especially as we head into fall) can be enjoyed here at our local orchard.
+There’s lots of fun to be had here, but at its core (see what we did there), Curtis Orchard’s main attraction is apples.
+Goats, kittens, a cafe and so much more — especially as we head into fall — can be enjoyed at our local orchard.

 Location: On Duncan Avenue, south of Curtis Road in Champaign.